vis-kid/previewer/_posts/2016-11-17-SOLID-Ruby-Fundamentals-02.md

 # OCP

-The “Open/Closed Principle” simply states that you should be able to extend a class’s behavior without modifying it.
-Open for extension, closed for modification.
-At closer distance, this means that a class or module should be cool with extension but avoid modification.
+The “Open/Closed Principle” simply states that you should be able to extend a class’ behavior without modifying it.
+Open for extension but closed for modification.
+A class or module should be cool with extending its functionality but avoids modification of existing code.
 To some extend this can be useful for functions as well.

 Why, what’s the beef with modification?
 Ideally, when you put a class into production, you don’t want to change it.
-We want to avoid taking chances of introducing bugs.
+We want to avoid taking chances in regards to introducing bugs.
 The same goes for other clients who rely on our work.
-Changing existing code frequently endangers possibly such relationships.
-Changing behaviour of a class that clients rely on could impact all of their clients as well.
-The ripple effects can go far beyond your code.
+Changing existing code frequently possibly endangers such relationships.
+Changing behaviour of a class that clients rely on could impact all of their clients  because the ripple effects can go far beyond your own code.
 Not good!

 What about bugs?
-Are we allowed to bug fix without adhering to OCP?
+Are we allowed to fix bugs without adhering to OCP?
 Of course, that is always ok.
 In that case you have to change the class.
 I guess it’s fair to say that this principle at its core wants to manage change—at least the rate of it.
 Since this is a constant companion in our work, it is important to keep it in check where we can.
 Single responsibilities are one thing, not needing to modify them is a different story though.
 In practice, both SRP and OCP seem to have symbiotic existences.
 OCP often helps with attaining SRP

-Changing the behavior is O.K., extending the behavior is O.K.
-We just want to be able to do that without changing existing code.
+Changing behavior is O.K.
+Extending behavior is O.K.
+We just want to be able to do that without changing existing code as little as possible.
 That is the trick—as well as the tricky part.
 How can we have classes that stay the same?
 We achieve this with abstraction.
 We’re not living in a perfect world where we can always achieve OCP.
 It would be an idealistic scenario that you probably can’t achieve completely.
 Code that never changes is not on the table.

 # Composition over inheritance